Andrew-Jones657/andrew-jones657.github.io/Missouri_Redistricting_2022.md

 <hr>

-<p> <b> Population Equality </b> is particularly important, as congressional districts must be drawn down to the person.
+<p> <em> Population Equality </em> is particularly important, as congressional districts must be drawn down to the person.
 While this is not always possible depending on a state's population, population deviations as minimal as practicable.
 This is a hard requirement, as failing to uphold population equality will often result in a congressional map being thrown out.  </p> <br>

-<p> <b> Contiguity </b> is also particularly important, as congressional districts must consist of one geographic unit without separate portions surrounded by another district.
+<p> <em> Contiguity </em> is also particularly important, as congressional districts must consist of one geographic unit without separate portions surrounded by another district.
 Like population equality, this is also a hard requirement. </p> <br>

 <p> Congressional districts should be <b> Compact </b>, meaning they are square shaped and do not have strange protrusions.
 While this is important and in some cases a hard requirement, this is a more difficult criteria to evaluate than population deviations or contiguity, as the line between a compact and non-compact district can be ambiguous.
 Compactness is typically measured with mathematical tests such as Roeck, Schwartzberg, Polbsy-Popper, etc. </p> <br>